Interview has been edited for clarity.

 However, she suggests thinking about what you are hoping to gain from therapy and how you might tell your therapist about this: “Make sure you are clear about what your therapist can offer you and write down any questions you might have about the therapy ahead of time.”

 Aside from that, Dr. Whittinger advises simply to relax about your session.
 It’s your therapist’s job to work alongside you to better understand your difficulties and to consider how you might work towards your goals.

 Not all therapies are the same.
 Dr. Whittinger says, “Some types of therapy, such as couples and family therapy, are helpful for understanding and resolving problems in relationships.
 These typically involve attending with the other people in your life.
 This type of therapy works best when everyone involved is happy to attend and prepared to work towards the same goals.”

 What to expect from the first appointment

 “Your first appointment is a chance for you and your psychological therapist to learn more about each other and how therapy might be helpful for you.
 This appointment gives your therapist a chance to explain more about how therapy works and gather more detailed information from you about any current difficulties,” says Dr. Whittinger.

 Your therapist will let you know when the session is over and may give you some homework or formulate a plan for your next session with you at the end of the session.

 Psychological therapists are bound to rules of confidentiality, meaning the things you talk about in therapy will not be shared with anyone outside of therapy, with some notable exceptions.

 What will the therapist do?
-What won’t he/she do?
+What won’t they do?

-Your therapist should never touch you without your consent, try to start a romantic relationship with you, or pressurize you into paying more money than you agreed ahead of starting therapy.
+- Touch you without your consent, try to start a romantic relationship with you, or pressure you into paying more money than you agreed to before starting therapy.
 If this happens, you can report your therapist to their professional body.